 A great résumé is at the heart of any successful job hunt.
 While lots of job hunting advice, mine included, says that a LinkedIn profile is critical to getting noticed during your job search, it does not replace a traditional résumé.

-But the older you are, the trickier it can be to create a résumé that's…Continue
+But the older you are, the trickier it can be to create a résumé that's not only concise but also does justice to your years of…Continue

 Added by HispanicPro on December 15, 2014 at 11:39am — No Comments